 And you know what?
 That’s accurate.
 If you think you draft better when you eat asparagus for dinner or wear your hat backwards, then you do.
 If you think your fantasy football team performs better because you grocery shop and read your kids Horton Hatches the Egg on Sundays (and I do), then it does.

 Don’t let anyone else tell you that not washing your favorite shirt for four weeks because your fantasy team is on a roll is “unsanitary” and “embarrassing to your children.”
 Respect every streak and superstition.
 Because if you think it has an impact on your fantasy football performance, then it does.

 2) Thou shalt mock draft as often as possible

 No matter how much research you do or how much you know about every player, for the most part, it’s all for naught if you don’t practice with mock drafts.
 How does your team look when you start with two running backs or draft a tight end early?
 What’s the right move when there’s an insane run on wide receivers in the first three rounds?

 The only way to prepare yourself to make the necessary split-second decisions is to practice making those split-second decisions over and over again.
-Truthfully, this should be the first commandment, but I’ve been looking to get that Bull Durham quote into an article for the last year-and-a-half, so mocking gets bumped to number two.
+Truthfully, this should be the first commandment, but I love that Bull Durham quote, so mocking gets bumped to number two.